Ace Frehley Goes Space Truckin’ At The Colonial Theater

 tastes do change however…once a rocker always a rocker.
 Seeing Ace live and

-hearing those songs again was a great experience and reminded of why I liked
+hearing those songs again was a truly remarkable experience, reminding me of why I liked

 the music in the first place.